Test token swap¶

 And save the keystore file in one of the following ways:

-Click SAVE LOCALLY to save it to your browser’s local storage.
+Click SAVE TO BROWSER to save it to your browser local storage.
 Keeping the file locally allows easier access from the browser on the device you are using.

-Click DOWNLOAD to save it to your computer.
-In this case, you can move it to another device via, for example, a USB drive.
+Click DOWNLOAD to save it to your device.
+In this case, you can later move it to another device via, for example, a USB drive.

 Later, you can log in using one of the following:

-Either way, the Wallet does not store the private key.
+Either way, Insolar Wallet does not store your private key.
 Instead, it uses the private key provided every time to authorize login and operations.
 While logged in, you can copy your unencrypted private key, but keep in mind, this is its most vulnerable form.

 After that, return to the MetaMask wallet.